tilt-dev/company/interviews/engineering.md

   what your coworkers thought of you (did your coworkers at X give you feedback on areas you needed to improve?).

-- A coding fluency interview where we ask you to solve an algorithmic problem, and ask how you'd translate your approach into code.
+- A coding fluency interview where we ask you to solve a problem, and ask how you'd translate your approach into code.
 You have the choice of doing this entirely in-person or with a take-home component.
 If you choose the take-home, you should expect to spend 2 hours on it before the interview, then we'll use the in-person time to collaborate on your solution.
-We assess your ability to translate ideas into code.
+We assess your ability to try different ideas and express them as code, not knowledge of specific algorithms.

 - A system design interview where we ask you how you'd break down a product feature that can expand to include a lot of complexity: backend features,